Temperature anomaly (K; relative to 1971-2000) - Land and ocean: latitudes between 30N and 60N - NOAA - Monthly

 | 2025-08-31 | 1.540769 |

 Suggestion.
-Our metadata often comprise links to the original sources of the data series we publish.
-You can use these links to find more details.
+Our metadata often contain references to the sources of the time-series data shown on FetchSeries.
+You can use these references to search for additional information needed in your research.

 Not for investment purposes.
-Any financial data available on FetchSeries are not suitable for investment purposes or any other financial decision.
-Users should consult expert advice and perform their own independent due diligence before pledging money to any investment.
+Any data disseminated on this web site are not not supposed to be used for investment purposes or other financial decisions.
+Users should consult expert advice and perform their own independent due diligence before taking any financial risk.

 Series Metadata